buda-base/drs-deposit/DBApps/README.md

 `pip install bdrc-DBApps`
 or
-`sudo pip install bdrc-DBApps` to install for global users
+`sudo pip install bdrc-DBApps` to install for global users.

+Detailed information is at [pyPI.org bdrc-DBApps project page](https://pypi.org/project/bdrc-DBApps/)
 ## Source Installation
 on a new machine:
 1. Install Python 3.7 or 3.8